-A fault in electrical power system means that higher abnormal current than the rated current.
+A fault in the electrical power system means that higher abnormal current than the rated current.
 Basically, the fault occurs in the power system, when two or more power lines that normally operated with the potential difference and the phase come in contact with each other.
 The fault occurs in the power system due to the sudden failure of anything, any hazard, insulation failure, lightning, and other causes.
 If a fault occurs then the fault current becomes very high but the voltage is reduced to zero.
-We will discuss here electrical power system faults and effects.
+We will discuss here Fault in Electrical Power System and their effects.

 What are the Types of Fault?

 If the short circuit occurs at any point in the power system then the impedance is used at the point of fault to reduce or limit the short circuit current.
 The fault creates abnormal conditions that reduce the insulation strength between the conductors.
 Decreased insulation causes excessive damage to the system.
 Basically, there are two types of faults in the power system.

 Faults in the electrical system can also be caused by a number of natural disasters such as lightning, high winds, earthquakes, etc., such as falling trees, collisions of vehicles with electric poles, plane crashes with supporting structures, etc. Open circuit faults are mainly caused by the failure of one or two conductors.
 An open circuit occurs in series with the fault line and because of this, it is also called a series fault.
 These types of faults affect the reliability of the power system.

 In a short circuit fault, the conductors of different levels come in contact with each other with the power line, power transformer, or any other circuit components due to which large current flows in one or two phases of the system.